Create the Native Menu Bar of Mac Apps with Flutter

 • PlatformMenuItem

-You can create the typical macOS menu bar with Flutter as the following screen capture.
+You can create the menu bar looking like the following.

 Native macOS menu bar